n0toose/TinyFlowerBeds/README.md

-# tiny flower beds
+# TinyFlowerBeds
-Random Twitter bot I made out of boredom.
-This script generates a bed of flowers every few hours and tweets it out.
+"Tiny Flower Beds" is a bot that posts a tiny flower bed on Twitter every few hours.
+It is licensed under the GPL license.

-# Live Demo
+### Live Demo
-A live demo of my script can be viewed here; https://twitter.com/tinyflowerbeds
+A live demo of my bot can be viewed here; https://twitter.com/tinyflowerbeds

-🌹
+### 🌹